All Episodes

 This is what the Democrats do.

-You you have to uh you have to fire back.
+You have to fire back.

 But what else do they do but smear people, folks?

-Do you hear anybody debating ideas with George Allen?
+Now, honestly, you hear anybody debating ideas with George Allen?

-Every time Allen has debated James Webb, it is clear that Webb is not a Virginian, doesn't know Virginia history, and policies, and when they actually get discussed, make it clear that uh Allen is superior in that field.
+Every time Allen has debated James Webb, it is clear that Webb is not a Virginian, doesn't know Virginia history, and policies, when they actually get discussed, make it clear that Allen is superior in that field.

 Democrats can't let that happen.